240916-L2-Support-Citi/trainer-code/Project Specifications/P2/Project2.md

-# Pronject 2: Monitoring and Automating an API on AWS with Prometheus and Grafana (Docker)
+# Project 2: Monitoring and Automating an API on AWS with Prometheus and Grafana (Docker)

 ## Project Overview

 This project involves deploying a Python-based API on an AWS EC2 instance, setting up Prometheus and Grafana locally (using Docker) for monitoring, and writing a Python automation script.
-Students will gain hands-on experience with API interaction, monitoring, and task automation.
+Associates will gain hands-on experience with API interaction, monitoring, and task automation.

 ## Project Goals